-Please see below for a letter from Public Health about the current situation regarding measles in Liverpool
+Please see below for a letter we received from Public Health in June 2019 about measles in Liverpool

 Message for all parents/guardians about measles and MMR vaccine

 There are ongoing measles outbreaks in Europe and there is a risk of imported cases associated with travel and subsequent spread of the infection within the population.
 Measles is highly infectious.
 It can cause serious illness and can sometimes be fatal.

 MMR vaccine protects against measles, mumps and rubella.
 2 doses of the MMR vaccine are needed.
 The first injection is given to toddlers at the age of 13 months and the second injection is given before the child goes to school.
 MMR can be given to older children, teenagers and young adults if they missed their injections when they were younger.

 Contact your GP practice if your child needs an MMR vaccine.
 The vaccine is free.
 If you are not sure if your child needs an MMR vaccine, you can contact the GP to ask.

 Measles is not just a little kids’ problem.
 Teenagers, young adults and anyone who has missed their MMR vaccination can get measles.